John Woodvine: Career

 Woodvine worked with the Old Vic company in the 1950s.
 In 1957, along with Russell Napier, John Carlisle and Edgar Lustgarten, Woodvine appeared in an instalment of the Scotland Yard film series ("The Silent Weapon", 1961).
-Woodvine also had a long career with the Royal Shakespeare Company, having appeared in 1976 opposite Ian McKellen and Judi Dench as Banquo in the Trevor Nunn production of Macbeth, which was later recorded for television.
+Woodvine also had a long involvement with the Royal Shakespeare Company, having appeared in 1976 opposite Ian McKellen and Judi Dench as Banquo in the Trevor Nunn production of Macbeth, which was later recorded for television.
 He also appeared in the RSC's 1980 landmark production of The Life and Adventures of Nicholas Nickleby, starring as the story's primary antagonist, Ralph Nickleby.

 Woodvine frequently played police officers from early in his career, including a regular role in the British drama series Z-Cars as Det.
 Insp.
 Witty (1968–69) and guest appearances in Softly, Softly in the 1970s.
 He recreated his role of Inspector Kingdom in the 1970s police drama New Scotland Yard.
 He also appeared in a 1983 episode of Juliet Bravo and later as Sir Malachi Jellicoe in The New Statesman.

 In 1969, he appeared as the Manchester cleansing depot inspector, Mr Sinclair in first season of The Dustbinmen.

 In 1971, Woodvine played Trincant in Ken Russell's film The Devils.
 Woodvine also played Macduff in the Play of the Month television broadcast of Macbeth on 20 September 1970, Union convenor Les Mallow in series 1 of When the Boat Comes In in 1975, the Marshal in the 1979 Doctor Who serial The Armageddon Factor and Chief Superintendent Ross in Edge of Darkness and appeared in several episodes of the 1985 television adaptation of The Tripods.
 He also played Prior Mordrin in the 1987 ITV series Knights of God.
 He played Frank Gallagher's father, Neville, in the Channel 4 drama Shameless, and PC Tony Stamp's father Norman in The Bill.
 In 2008, he appeared in the BBC2 comedy Never Better and as Joe Jacobs in the ITV1 soap Emmerdale.
-In 2010, he appeared as Alan Hoyle in Coronation Street.
+In 2010, he appeared as Alan Hoyle in Coronation Street and was replaced by Michael McStay in 2011 (who ironically passed away a few months prior to him).
 In December 1987 he played Dr James Shepherd in "The Murder of Roger Ackroyd", one of a series of Agatha Christie novels broadcast on radio by the BBC.
 In 2016, he played the role of the Archbishop of York in 4 episodes of the Netflix series The Crown.

 His film roles include the 1981 John Landis film An American Werewolf in London (he later recreated his film role for the BBC Radio One adaptation of the film).
 He also appeared in the 1972 Richard Attenborough film Young Winston.
 Woodvine also appeared as Arthur Birling in the BBC World Service radio adaptation of An Inspector Calls and as Dr Byron Caligari in the BBC Radio 4 comedy series The Cabaret of Dr Caligari.
 He also voiced the role of "Prospero" on 6 May 2012 broadcast of The Tempest on BBC Radio 3.